yehonatan145/PatternMatching/README.md

 can say what patterns from the given dictionary matched the stream with their last character matching the current character.

-This model is great for internet traffic monitoring (i.e. discover known viruses by sniffing the internet traffic), because the list is viruses is known in advanced, and the traffic arriving is like a stream (packet by packet).
+This model is great for internet traffic monitoring (i.e. discover known viruses by sniffing the internet traffic), because the list of viruses is known in advanced, and the traffic arriving is like a stream (packet by packet).

 This system can measure the performance of some Multi-Pattern Matching Streaming Algorithms, and their success rate (since some of the algorithms are rendom), and output the results to a csv file.